IanChen-ML/Github_csv_Scraper/README.md

 3. Assign the link of raw data that does not include the file name(XXX.csv) to content.

-4. Run the code and you'll find the file is in your target directory
+4. Run the code and you'll find the files are in your target directory

 Let's take a look at an example: